-The red wines are mainly made Cabernet Franc (here Breton) with shares of Cabernet Sauvignon or Pineau d'Aunis vinified.
-The best locations are those from the communes of Montreuil-Bellay, Puy-Notre-Dame and Tourtenay.
+The red wines are mainly made from Cabernet Franc (here Breton) with shares of Cabernet Sauvignon or Pineau d'Aunis vinified.
+The best locations are those from the municipalities of Montreuil-Bellay, Puy-Notre-Dame and Tourtenay.
 The rosé wines are produced under AOC Anjou Rosé and Cabernet de Saumur .

 The AOC Saumur Mousseux and Saumur Pétillant apply to sparkling wines.
-The whites are made from Chenin Blanc as well as shares of Chardonnay and Sauvignon Blanc, the rose-colored Cabernet varieties.
-Sparkling wines can also be under AOC Crémant de Loire be generated.
+The white ones are made from Chenin Blanc as well as portions of Chardonnay and Sauvignon Blanc, the rose ones from Cabernet varieties.
+Sparkling wines can also under AOC Crémant de Loire be generated.

-The vineyards of AOC Saumur-Champigny cover nearly 1,500 hectares in nine municipalities.
-The red wine is obtained mainly from Cabernet Franc and called the "Beaujolais of the Loire".
-The AOC Coteaux de Saumur , which covers just 15 hectares, is for white wines from Chenin Blanc.
+The AOC Saumur-Champigny vineyards cover almost 1,500 hectares in nine municipalities.
+The red wine is mainly obtained from Cabernet Franc and is known as the "Beaujolais of the Loire".
+The AOC Coteaux de Saumur , which covers only 15 hectares, applies to Chenin Blanc white wines.

-Well-known producers of the area Saumur are Bouvet Ladubay, Domaine de Filliatreau, Gratien & Meyer, Château du Hureau, Domaine Langlois-Château, Domaine Legrand, Domaine Nerleux, Petite Chapelle, Domaine des Roches Neuves, Domaine de Sain-Just, Les Vignerons de Saumur, Château de Villeneuve.
+Well-known producers in the Saumur area Bouvet Ladubay, Domaine de Filliatreau, Gratien & Meyer, Château du Hureau, Domaine Langlois-Château, Domaine Legrand, Domaine Nerleux, Domaine de la Petite Chapelle, Domaine des Roches Neuves, Domaine de Sain-Just, Les Vignerons de Saumur, Château de Villeneuve.